cis3296s26/final-project-templefoodtrucks/README.md

 # If you want to save log data locally
 run "docker compose exec web python manage.py dumpdata app --indent 2 > localDataBackup.json"

+# If your changes are not updating in the cloud
+1. Check what django is speaking to by running docker compose exec web python manage.py shell -c "from django.conf import settings; print(settings.DATABASES['default']['HOST'])"

+2. if it says 'db', .env and settings.py didn't apply properly

+3.